PhaethonPsychis/Fractional_City_A_Metaverse/0XDDRL.md

 ### THE OPPORTUNITY
-Crypto, web3, and internet, the metaverse, is a group of technologies we can use to create new models for urban developments, and build new cities from scratch to create economic and social reform.<br>
+Crypto, web3, and internet, the metaverse, is a group of technologies we can use to create new models for cyber urban environments, and build new cities from scratch to create economic and social reform.<br>
 There is an opportunity for a decentralized research and development ecosystem to help investigate the integration of metaverse technologies in the production, collective ownership, and programmable governance of entirely new cities and help shape a blueprint for the cyber urban city by bringing together the very best research teams from the various disciplines that are relevant to the space.